 Albelda, Randy and Drago, Robert, Unlevel Playing Fields: Understanding Wage Inequality and Discrimination, Fourth Edition, Dollars and Sense, Economic Affairs Bureau, Inc., Boston, Massachusetts, 2013.
+(Another edition is acceptable.)

 All other course materials are linked to or uploaded into the course shell.